valderman/ctagsymbols/README.md

   Changes to this setting take effect the next time the tags file is updated or the extension is reloaded.
 * `ctagsymbols.maxNumberOfSymbols`: never display more than this many symbols, regardless of the number of matches.
 * `ctagsymbols.minQueryLength`: don't process symbol queries shorter than this.
 May improve performance for large code bases since it avoids listing every single symbol in the entire project.
+* `ctagsymbols.regenerateCommand`: command to use for regenerating tags files when `Regenerate CTags` is invoked.

 ## Known Issues